MLacra/data_science_notebooks/project 4 - Predicting Default Risk/README.md

 ### *3.2 Decision Tree*
 _1)	Which predictor variables are significant or the most important?_

 After I ran the decision tree with all 12 variables, I obtained the variable importance in Figure 3.
 It seems
 •	Credit-Amount
 •	Duration of Credit Month
 •	Account-Balance-No account
 are the most important predictor variables.

-_2)	Please show the p-values or variable importance charts for all of your predictor variables._
+_2)	Show the p-values or variable importance charts for all of the predictor variables._

 Variable importance can be found  below.

 ![Decision tree variable importance](figures/decisionTree_var_imp.png)

 _3)	Validate your model against the Validation set.
 What was the overall percent accuracy?_

 The overall accuracy was 63.34% on the validation set.

 _4)	 Show the confusion matrix.
-Are there any bias seen in the model’s predictions? _ The overall percent accuracy of the Decision Tree model is 70 %, which is strong PPV= true positives / (true positives + false positives) = 0.73 NPV= true negatives / (true negatives + false negatives) = 0.41
+Are there any bias seen in the model’s predictions?_

+The overall percent accuracy of the Decision Tree model is 70 %, which is strong PPV= true positives / (true positives + false positives) = 0.73 NPV= true negatives / (true negatives + false negatives) = 0.41